egetman/reactive-jms/readme.md

 You can use whatever `Subscriber<T>` you want with `ColdPublisher<T>`.
 There is one build in: `BalancingSubscriber<T>`.

-The main idea is you never asks the given `Subscription` for unbounded sequence of element (usialy through `Long .MAX_VALUE`).
+The main idea is you never asks the given `Subscription` for unbounded sequence of element (usually through `Long .MAX_VALUE`).
 Instead you say how much elements you want to process for concrete time interval.
 In case when the application throughput rises too high, you can obtain additional control through `Barrier`.

- The simpliest way to create subscriber:
+ The simpliest way to create a subscriber:
 ```java
 Subscriber<T> subscriber = new BalancingSubscriber<T>(System.out::println);
 ```